SciPlay Corporation (SCPL) CEO Josh Wilson on Q3 2020 Results - Earnings Call Transcript

 We generated $56.4 million in cash provided by operating activities.
 This represents an increase of $22.6 million or 66.9% from the prior year.
 We ended the quarter with $210.3 million in cash and cash equivalents, which was an increase of nearly $100 million year-to-date.
 At quarter end, our available liquidity, including our undrawn revolver, was $360.3 million.

 We achieved very strong results in essentially all financial metrics, including average monthly revenue per payer, which increased 11% to $94.10; average revenue per daily active user, which increased 34% to $0.63; and payer conversion, which reached a quarterly record of 7.3%.
-Our focus remains on exceeding market growth with our existing evergreen games.
-And we are in a solid cash position, providing ample resources to continue to grow the company.
+Our focus remains on exceeding market growth with our existing evergreen games, and we are in a solid cash position providing ample resources to continue to grow the company.

 With that, we're happy to take your questions.